 Fresh tomato paste can add large amounts of depth and flavor to many dishes, even when used in small amounts.
-From stews and dips, to sandwiches and sauces, just a teaspoon or two of good tomato paste can elevate a “meh…” meal to a “yeah!” one.
-But the canned tomato pastes purchased at the grocery store have a tinny or metallic taste to them, and lack real flavor.
-This is probably why so many cans of tomato paste languish, opened and barely used, in the home refrigerator until they are tossed.
-To solve this culinary crime, do yourself a favor and make your own homemade tomato paste using farmers’ market tomatoes!
-It’s easy to make and wonderful to have in your refrigerator to enhance many meals, from morning to evening.
+From stews and dips, to sandwiches and sauces, just a tablespoon or two of good tomato paste can elevate a "meh..." meal to a "yeah!" one.
+Fresh tomato paste is fantastic spread on sandwiches with cheese, added to pizza, or stirred into sauces and stews.
+The homemade variety is so delicious you'll find it creeping its way into daily use.
+Do yourself a favor and make your own homemade tomato paste using farmers' market tomatoes!
+It's easy to make and wonderful to have in your refrigerator to enhance many meals, from morning to evening.

 - 1/4 cup olive oil

 - 1 tsp salt

 - 1 tsp dried herbs (Optional: try oregano or thyme)

 - Wash tomatoes and cut them in half.
 Squeeze each half gently over your sink or compost bin to remove excess juice and seeds.

 - Squeeze halved tomatoes to remove excess juice and seeds.